-LiveOcean: a daily forecast model of ocean acidification properties for Washington coastal waters
+LiveOcean: a daily forecast model of Ocean Acidification for Washington coastal waters

 LiveOcean is a computer model simulating ocean water properties in the NE Pacific and Salish Sea.
-The project goal is to provide 3-7 day forecasts of Aragonite saturation state and pH of waters entering shellfish growing areas on the coast.
+The model provides 3-day forecasts of Aragonite saturation state and pH of waters entering shellfish growing areas on the coast.
 The project is funded by Washington state through the Washington Ocean Acidification Center (WOAC).
 The model system is built using existing 3D circulation-biogeochemistry hindcast models, incorporating carbon chemistry.

 Disclaimer: The coastal ocean forecasts made by LiveOcean are an experimental product intended for research use only.
 In no event will UW or any of its employees be liable for any direct, indirect, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these research model forecasts.

 |Figure 1.
 Tidally-averaged Surface salinity (left), temperature and currents (right) from the LiveOcean hindcast of 2014.
 The full model domain is shown, which includes the Washington coast, and parts of the Oregon and Vancouver Island coasts.
 The Salish Sea is included, although it is not well-resolved with the current 1.5 km horizontal grid.|